The Ultimate Guide to the Japan Rail Pass

 How to Reserve Seats and Use Your Pass

-There are a few different ways to use your JR pass and reserve seats.
+There are a few different ways to use your JR Pass and reserve seats.
 Don’t worry – it’s easy when you know how!

 Using your pass is the easy part.
 When using your pass at the station, show it at manned gates to be waved through, or you can use automatic gates that aren’t IC-only.
 Sometimes, you’ll need to show your passport for identity verification, so keep it handy.